 For starters, Zach Wilson is off being a New York Jet, a slew of other key parts are gone, and the schedule is about to get a whole lot tougher.
 That doesn’t mean there won’t be production and the O won’t go, but it’s not going to be nearly as dominant.

 – It starts at quarterback, and the Cougars are okay.
 There isn’t another No. 2 overall pick in the draft, but both Baylor Romney and Jaren Hall are capable options who can each keep the attack going.
-They’re both experienced enough in the system to be ready to go, but it’s likely going to take all of fall camp to settle on the No. 1 guy.
+They’re both experienced enough in the system to be ready to go, but it’s Hall who got the gig at the end of fall camp.

 It helps to get back a slew of good parts, even if top target Dax Milne is done.
 6-3 junior Gunner Romney is a solid deep threat averaging close to 20 yards per catch last year, and Neil Pau’u is another big veteran who can stretch the field.